evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 The vehicle supports fast DC charging with a maximum power of 140 kW.
 Charging from 0% to 100% takes approximately 65 minutes, while a more typical charging scenario from 10% to 80% takes 34 minutes with an average charging speed at 87 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 7% to 74%.
 This results in an effective charging speed, including time lost, of 77 kW, with each charging session taking about 37 minutes and 57 seconds..

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 30kWh/100km, 1000km will take 11 hours and 22 minutes.
-This trip will require five charge session(s) charging from 7% to 73%.
-The total time lost for charging up the battery will be 182 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 30 kWh/100 km, the trip would take approximately 11 hours and 22 minutes.
+This journey would require five charging stops from 7% to 73%, with a total charging time of 182 minutes.

 ### Onboard charger